Best Ultralight Tent Stakes for Backpacking & Thru-Hiking 2026

 Durability

 All the tent stakes in this review will bend and break.
-Try to hammer them into hard ground or use your Hiking Boot to put pressure on them in an attempt to sink them into the ground and they may bend.
+Try to hammer them into hard ground or use your Hiking Boot to put pressure on them in an attempt to sink them into the ground, and they may bend.
+Stakes like the Pachallama 2 Gram cannot be hammered into the ground and should only be used in soil where they can be pushed into.

-I like to buy a couple more than I really need and use them as replacements when I bend them out of shape.
-You can bend and straighten them if needed but usually, they will never be the same again when they have been bent once.
+I like to buy a couple more than I need and use them as replacements when I bend them out of shape.
+You can bend and straighten them if needed, but usually, they will never be the same again when they have been bent once.

 Conclusion